Trip tips: Galway, Ireland's most Irish city

 Galway's high-profile visitors have been making their mark for centuries so to retrace their steps start with a visit to the central square (Eyre Square to locals) renamed Kennedy Memorial Park after a visit from the U.S. president.

-From there, meander down Shop Street - a pedestrianised walkway where you can buy Claddagh jewelry, Aran sweaters and other Irish goods.
+From there, meander down Shop Street - a pedestrianised walkway where you can buy Claddagh jewellery, Aran sweaters and other Irish goods.

 Midway down the street you'll find Lynch's Castle, once home to one of the most powerful tribes in the city but now a bank.